hasura/graphql-engine/rfcs/remote-schema-permissions.md

 ## Role-based schemas

 A user should have the ability to define what parts of the schema they want to expose to the user.
-This help in removing fields and changing types that they perhaps don't want to expose to a particular role.
+This helps in removing fields and changing types that they perhaps don't want to expose to a particular role.
 The fields in the schema should be a subset of the upstream schema, otherwise upstream will not know how to execute them.

 ```
 type: add_remote_schema_permissions